Property Market · Last updated 2 June 2026

 • Selling a property in La Linea typically takes 4 to 9 months from listing to completion

-• Total selling costs are usually 3 to 6% of the sale price
+• Total selling costs are usually 3 to 6% of the sale price, plus any capital gains tax liability

 • Capital gains tax applies if the property has increased in value since purchase